-St John the Baptist Russian Orthodox Church in Singac, NJ is under the jurisdiction of Russian Orthodox Church, that was originally founded by immigrants from Eastern Europe in the early 1900's.
 Our parish is a product of two migrations.
-One from the continent of Europe and other areas of former Austria-Hungary (Galicia), Belarus, Carpatho-Russia (Czechoslovakia), and Imperial Russia prior to 1915; the other, from nearby Pennsylvania, a decade later.
+One from the Eastern Europe: the former Austria-Hungary (Galicia), Belarus, Carpatho-Russia (Czechoslovakia), and Imperial Russia prior to 1915; the other, from Pennsylvania, a decade later.
 Difficult economic conditions in the Eastern European areas, governed by hostile anti-Christian and non-Russian rulers on the one end, forced many Russins to leave their homeland and seek their fortune in the New World, the land of promise and infinite possibilities for the ambitious and the energetic.
-Most of those from Russia proper had in mind to better their economic status and then return to their native lands, where with their new found wealth from their savings, they hoped to improve the standard of living for their families.
-In America, they usually found difficult and dangerous work, but were repaid with a better standard of living and complete religious freedom.
-Without fear, they were able to confess the Orthodox Christian Faith of their fathers.

 In 1915 the founders decided to build a church so that the Orthodox faithful in Singac and surrounding communities would have a place of worship.
 During the phase of planning for a church structure, services were held in the homes of Mr Havrill Dutkevich and Mr Theodore Rock and were conducted by Father Alexander Alehin of Garfield, NJ.